 Tips and tricks for effective fogger disinfection

-If you’ve decided to use a disinfectant fogger at home, it’s of vital importance that you follow the instructions for your chosen device to the letter.
+If you’ve decided to use a disinfectant fogger at home, it’s vital that you follow the instructions for your chosen device to the letter.
 Thermal foggers can create a fire risk if used indoors, and the chemical-containing mist produced by all foggers can be hazardous if inhaled.

 Utilize the following tips and tricks for safe and effective fogger disinfection:

-- Do your research: Before you set off any kind of fogger it’s important to know exactly what type of device and disinfectant you need to use.
+- Do your research: Before you set off any kind of fogger, it’s important to know exactly what type of device and disinfectant you need to use.
 This will largely depend on the size of the area you want to disinfect, as some foggers can only be used to sanitize one room at a time, while others can be used to treat larger areas.